waveform80/colorzero/docs/quickstart.rst

       File "<stdin>", line 1, in <module>
     AttributeError: can't set attribute

-In order to manipulate a color, Lightwave provides a simple series of classes which represent attributes of a color: :class:`Red`, :class:`Green`, :class:`Blue`, :class:`Hue`, :class:`Lightness`, :class:`Saturation` and so on.
+In order to manipulate a color, colorzero provides a simple series of classes which represent attributes of a color: :class:`Red`, :class:`Green`, :class:`Blue`, :class:`Hue`, :class:`Lightness`, :class:`Saturation` and so on.
 You can use these classes in combination with Python's usual mathematical